alfonsof/aws-python-examples/awslambdahello/README.md

 This folder contains an AWS Lambda Function example in Python on AWS (Amazon Web Services).

-It handles a simple AWS Lambda function that shows the content of the call to the lambda function and returns a message including this content.
+It handles a simple AWS Lambda function that shows the content (text) of the call to the lambda function and returns a message including this content.

 ## Requirements